When it comes to blogging, many people may believe this is simply a space to unleash all your innermost thoughts on the world.

 However, blogs can also play an effective and engaging role in the business world too.

 Rather than sending out a press release to the masses, a blog allows businesses and their staff, to engage with their clients in a far more intimate and relatable way.

 It enables those at the heart of the organisation to share their unique perspective and underline their expertise as only they can.

 But, this isn’t news to many businesses.
-Many managers, and team members are seasoned blog masters who have cleverly utilised this skill to their advantage for years.
+Many managers and team members are seasoned blog masters who have cleverly utilised this skill to their advantage for years.
 So, how can you make your blog stand out from all the online noise?

-Here’s our five top tips to creating a blog that demands to be seen and heard…
+Here are our five top tips to creating a blog that demands to be seen and heard…

 1.Unleash your expertise